cajigaslab/Thalamus/docs/closed_loop_decoder.md

 - Shared control: blend decode + real joystick for assisted training.
 - If Python scheduling jitter becomes the bottleneck, port the decoder to Rust (mirrors how the joystick task itself was ported); the injection contract stays identical.

+### Planned inference backend: ggml

+As the model seam (stage 3) grows beyond the placeholder linear readout — larger neural nets, more channels — the intended inference engine is **ggml** (<https://github.com/ggml-org/ggml>): the minimal-dependency C/C++ tensor library behind llama.cpp / whisper.cpp, with quantization and CPU/GPU backends (CUDA / Metal / Vulkan).
+Rationale and how it fits this design:

+- **Latency:** the whole point of this patch is a fast, low-latency loop.
+The decode stage must stay well under the **~6.4 ms INTAN packet budget** so it never becomes the bottleneck (today it's ~0.3 ms). ggml keeps inference bounded and predictable — no Python interpreter / GIL / GC on the hot path — even as models grow in complexity.
+- **Fits the architecture:** ggml's C API composes with the planned **Rust decoder port** (via bindings) or a C++ path, and the **injection contract is unchanged** — the decoder still just writes X/Y into the `Decoder` node, so nothing downstream (task, core, render) has to change.
+Only stage 3 (the model) swaps its implementation.
+- **Migration path:** keep iterating the model in Python now (fast to change); when the model stabilizes and/or Python jitter starts to matter, move stages 2–4 into a ggml-backed Rust/C++ decoder while keeping the same listener→features→model→inject→integrate shape.